How Social Media Insights Can (and Should) Drive Business Strategy

 At the beginning of your research process, social media insights can spark new ideas to research further.
 For example, you might discover that a certain segment of your audience uses your product in an unexpected way, or that you have an entire target audience you weren’t aware of.
 Through analysis of their social media data, a major beverage company learned that one of their products was being used by extreme sports athletes.
 They then conducted more research to determine whether this segment was valuable enough to target with specific marketing campaigns.

-Smart social media management and listening software can help your brand uncover market opportunities by understanding the emotions and needs consumers associate with your brand.
+Smart social media management and listening software can help your brand uncover market opportunities by understanding the emotions and needs consumers associate with your brand, and should be a vital component of your social media strategy.
 They use natural language processing to analyze unstructured data, turning the never-ending and disorganized onslaught of posts, tweets, and comments into actionable market insights.
-These tools let you understand where you and your competitors stand in the minds of your consumers, providing clarity into trends across the entire social landscape -- in real time.
-Learn more about how social media management software can provide the business intelligence you need to be successful.
+These tools let you understand where you and your competitors stand in the minds of your consumers, providing clarity into trends across the entire social landscape — in real time.
+Learn more about how social media management software can serve as the backbone of your social media strategy and provide the business intelligence you need to be successful.